Metro-North Railroad: CityTicket

 In 2003, the LIRR and Metro-North started a pilot program in which passengers traveling within New York City were allowed to buy one-way tickets for $2.50.
 The special reduced-fare CityTicket, proposed by the New York City Transit Riders Council, was formally introduced in 2004.
 The discounted fares were initially only available for travel on Saturdays and Sundays.
 In March 2022, it was expanded to include all off-peak trains throughout the week for $5.
 The MTA announced plans in December 2022 to allow CityTickets to be used on peak trains as well; governor Kathy Hochul confirmed these plans the next month.
+The peak CityTickets, as announced in July 2023, would cost $7 each.
+As part of a one-year pilot program starting in July 2024, monthly tickets for Metro-North trips entirely within New York City would also receive a 10% discount.

 CityTicket is valid for travel that begins and ends within New York City.
 CityTickets can only be bought before boarding, except at Willets Point on the Long Island Rail Road where they can be purchased on board, and they must be used on the day of purchase.